 This episode introduces Chandler's addiction to smoking.
 It resurfaces during a number of episodes of Friends over the years, including "The One Without the Ski Trip", "The One with the Hypnosis Tape", "The One Where Rachel Smokes", "The One with Chandler and Monica's Wedding", "The One with All the Candy", "The One with Phoebe's Birthday Dinner" and "The One Where Chandler Gets Caught".
 This makes Chandler the only Friends character to have an addiction.
 What's interesting is that it was also true in real life: Matthew Perry was the only cast member to have serious addictions.
 For a period of three years while making Friends he was addicted to both alcohol and painkillers.
 According to Perry, he has little memory of working on the show during that entire period.

 Czech Republic: Složité vztahy (Complicated Relationships)

-Jenifer Lewis received the "And" credit.
+Jenifer Lewis (Paula) received the "and" credit.

 This episode runs 23:48 on DVD (a typical sitcom runs about 22:00).

 Chandler: Ew, Lamb Chop.
 How old is that sock?
 If I had a sock on my hand for thirty years, it'd be talking too.

 Joey: Know what was great?
 The way his smile was kinda crooked.

 Phoebe: Yes!
 Like that man in the shoe!